jtl5770/goleds/README.md

 A couple of "producers" are supplied with the software (see the directory named accordingly) - these control different ways to illuminate the stripes.
-All stripe segments (including invisible ones) are combined into one, full stripe as far as the software is concerned.
-In the example above, the producers see a LED stripe of 165 LEDs that can be illuminated independently (and also independently colored)
+As far as the producers are concerned, there is only one continuous stripe, regardless of how many LED segments (real or "virtual" ones) are configured for the system.
+In the example above, the producers see a LED stripe of 165 LEDs (index 0 - 164) that can be illuminated and colored independently.

 The most important producer is the `sensorledproducer` - each sensor is linked to one instance of those.
 It reacts to a sensor trigger by